AIyer1155/Epsilon-Archive/RD001-gambler-ruin.md

 ## The Trap

 > Counting paths directly.
-The game can last arbitrarily long, so you're summing an infinite series that gets ugly fast.
-First-step analysis is the move.
+The game can last arbitrarily long, so you're summing an infinite series that gets unweildy fast.
+First-step analysis is the move

 ---

 ## Key Insight

 > Condition on the first step.
-Your win probability from position $k$ depends only on your win probability from $k+1$ and $k-1$ — that's a recurrence you can actually solve.
+Your win probability from position $k$ depends only on your win probability from $k+1$ and $k-1$

 ---